fracchiooo/individual_project_iot/README.md

 3) PERFORMANCE ANALYSIS

+This analysis is done by considering a single iteration of the cycle: get data -> publish data on mqtt.

 For calculatiung the power consuming (in milliWatts) I have used the INA219 circuit and adapting the sampling frequency (doing the fft and sampling at 2*max frequency) and using a signal of 440 Hz (so sampling at 976 hz, cause of a certain degree of error of fft) i have calculated an average consume of 329.7 mW.
 Calculating the power consuming avoiding the usage of fft and sampling at maximum sampling rate (27.78 khz in my case) i have calculated an average power consuming of 376.7 mW, so having a saving of 12.48% mW using the first solution.
 (obviously the power consumption of the wifi and mqtt setups and usage are a common overhead for both the solutions).